 The Maldives reopened its borders back in July 2020, and since December has allowed entry to visitors who present a negative PCR test for COVID-19 on arrival.
 The test and negative PCR certificate must be issued no more than 96 hours prior to departure.
 All visitors must also fill in a Traveller Health Declaration form 24 hours before departure to and return from the Maldives.

-Temperature checks and screening procedures are in place on arrival, and travellers presenting symptoms of COVID-19 upon arrival will be subjected to a PCR test at the traveller’s cost or at the cost of the tourist facility where the traveller is booked to stay in the Maldives.
+Temperature checks and screening procedures are in place on arrival, and travelers presenting symptoms of COVID-19 upon arrival will be subjected to a PCR test at the traveler’s cost or at the cost of the tourist facility where the traveler is booked to stay in the Maldives.

 All visitors to Maldives are encouraged to install the contact tracing application ‘Trace Ekee’ upon or before arrival into the country.
 Testing services are available in the Maldives for tourists who need COVID-19 test results to return to their countries of origin or another destination.
 More information.